Lothians and Border Horse: Between the wars

 On 7 February 1920, the regiment was reconstituted in the Territorial Army with HQ still at Edinburgh.
 Following the experience of the war, it was decided that only the fourteen most senior yeomanry regiments would be retained as horsed cavalry, with the rest being transferred to other roles.
 As a result, on 21 May 1920, the regiment was one of eight converted and reduced to an Armoured Car Company.
 The company was originally designated 1st (Lothians and Border) Armoured Car Company, Tank Corps.
 It was later renumbered as 19th (Lothians and Border) Armoured Car Company, Royal Tank Corps.
 On 30 April 1939, it was transferred to the Royal Armoured Corps.

 By 1939, it had become clear that a new European war was likely to break out, and the doubling of the Territorial Army was authorised, with each unit forming a duplicate.
-The Lothians were expanded to an armoured regiment on 24 August 1939 as 1st Lothians and Border Horse and formed a duplicate 2nd Lothians and Border Horse in the same month.
+The Lothians were expanded into what was officially known as two armoured 'Lines' (aka armoured regiments) on 24 August 1939 as 1st Lothians and Border Yeomanry that came under the 51st Highland Division and a duplicate the 2nd Lothians and Border Horse that came under the 26th Armoured Brigade of the 6th Armoured Division.